AleRabo/WeaponWeight/README.md

 # WeaponWeight
- This Exiled plugin simulate the weight for holding a weapon
+ This Exiled plugin simulate the weight of holding a weapon